Avinashpathapati/Segregation_c30/README.md

 # Design of Multi-Agents Systems

+## Run instructions
+To run this program navigate to the simulation folder.
+Then type: python visualization.py

 ## Design Plan
 ### Grid
 The simulation will consist of a grid which should be able to vary in size, but is always square.
 This grid will hold the coordinates for all agents' locations.
 Each age group should be sized 30% of the nTiles, leaving 10% of the tiles empty.